edubart/nelua-lang/docs/pages/installing.md

 #### 1.Install MSYS2

 Download and install [MSYS2](https://www.msys2.org/).
-Choose the x86_64 installer, because the i686 is known to not work wheel with MSYS's luarocks.
+Choose the x86_64 installer, because the i686 is known to not work well with MSYS's luarocks.
 After installing open its terminal and update:

 ```bash